Best SLP Degree Programs in Tennessee

 Campus Based - Visit Website

-The University of Tennessee Health Science Center's BS in Audiology and Speech Pathology is a 120-credit undergraduate program that provides a strong foundation in human communication sciences and disorders.
-This campus-based program in Knoxville prepares students for graduate studies and professional certification through a curriculum blending general education with major-specific courses.
-Admission requires a minimum 3.0 GPA and B grades in introductory courses.
-The program emphasizes collaborative learning with extensive resources and clinical experiences.
-As a bachelor's level program, it requires ACT or SAT entrance exams for admission.
+The BS in Audiology and Speech Pathology at The University of Tennessee Health Science Center offers a comprehensive undergraduate program focusing on human communication sciences and disorders.
+This joint degree program, requiring 120 credit hours, prepares students for graduate studies and professional certification in speech, language, and hearing disorders.
+With a curriculum that blends general education and major-specific courses, students gain a solid foundation for future careers.
+Admission requires a minimum GPA of 3.0 and a grade of B or better in introductory courses.
+The program is campus-based in Knoxville, offering a collaborative learning environment with access to extensive resources and clinical experiences.

 • 120 credit hours